r3n/ren-c/README.md

 [15]: http://www.rebol.com/cgi-bin/blog.r?view=0519
 [16]: https://www.gnu.org/philosophy/shouldbefree.en.html

-Due to limited cases of such any take over an eight year span, the Ren-C license was [changed to the Apache-2-compatible LGPL 3][17].
+Due to limited cases of such any take over an eight-year span, the Ren-C license was [changed to the Apache-2-compatible LGPL 3][17].

 [17]: https://forum.rebol.info/t/ren-c-license-changed-to-lgpl-3-0/1342